HEaslea/SDE_Notes/GENERAL/CMake Managing Dependencies.md

 Then we use the idea of transitive usage requirements in order to pass whatever we need to other targets, aka the propagated properties:
 `target_link_libraries(main PRIVATE protobuf::libprotobuf)`
-Just use the online documentation for all the find module bullshit.
+Just use the online documentation for all the find module.

 Remember that the main idea is that we utilise the `<PKG_NAME>_FOUND` in order to make sure that the user knows that the lib could not be found, and will install it if they can.
 Or, later we'll see how to install the package automatically: